Mortgage Glossary: Terms and Definitions To Know

 Homeowner's Insurance

-Much like auto insurance, home insurance guarantees a structure is restored should it be damaged.
-Homeowner's insurance is required by law on all financed transactions; the first year of which is paid at closing as part of the buyer's closing costs (see Buyer Closing Costs).
+Insurance that guarantees funds to restore a home if it's damaged.
+Homeowner's insurance is required by law on all financed transactions.
+The first year of homeowner's insurance is paid at closing as part of the buyer's closing costs.

 Interest Rate